jcannon04/jcannon04.github.io/README.md

 * Listen - Don't get mad when you hear criticism.
 Listen and determine if you can learn from what people have to say

 * Challenge Accepted - Embrace the challenging aspects of your work.
-Again, stay focused on the ends and see them through
+Again, stay focused on the end goal and see it through

 ![Growth Mindset Visual](https://atlassianblog.wpengine.com/wp-content/uploads/NewGrowthMindset2.png)
 image from [atlassianblog.wpengine.com](https://atlassianblog.wpengine.com/wp-content/uploads/NewGrowthMindset2.png)